 Here is the YouTube video of the speakers at the event (Click to View):

-Alhamdulillah, the lease to purchase agreement was signed to acquire the property for the Muslim American Community Center of Lexington, MA (MACCLM) on September 10, 2019 (Muharram 10, H1441).
+Alhamdulillah, a lease agreement has been signed to rent the property for the Muslim American Community Center of Lexington, MA (MACCLM) on September 10, 2019 (Muharram 10, H1441).
 The agreement was signed between MACCLM and Lexington Peace Center LLC.
 The property is located at 344 Lowell Street, Lexington, MA.

 The newly formed Muslim American Community Center of Lexington (MACCL), a non-profit religious organization, started it journey on Sunday, March 17 with an inaugural ceremony at the Lexington Historical Society Building, Depot Square Lexington.
 Around one hundred Lexington Muslims and invited dignitaries from Muslim Centers around Greater Boston area attended the ceremony.
 Dr. Basyouny Nehela, the Dean of Boston Islamic Seminary was the keynote speaker.